ananegridev/ananegridev/README.md

 :mortar_board:  Graduated in Analysis and Systems Development from the institution IFSP/ SP

-:mortar_board:  I'm Specializing in Full Stack Web Development
+:mortar_board:  Specialization in Full Stack Web Development

+:mortar_board:  Salesforce Certified Javascript Developer

 :computer: I work to the technology sector and specialize as a Front-End Developer.